 TT scale is 1:120 scale, or ten feet to the inch scale.
 It uses track with rails gauged at 12mm.
 Compared to N scale, which is 1:160, TT scale is 33% larger.
 On the other hand, HO scale, at 1:87.1, is still substantially larger than TT scale.

-1:120 scale is still in use today in a number of industrial and hobby applications outside of model railroading.
+1:120 scale is still in use today in some industrial and hobby applications outside of model railroading.

 02 of 07